Cable burning

 Any information we ask you to provide will only be used to help us to take action against the person responsible.

-If you have photos, dashcam, mobile video or CCTV footage regarding what you are reporting to us, keep this safe as you will be asked to provide this once you have completed this form.
+of what you are reporting to us, keep this safe.
+You will be asked to provide this once you have completed this form.

 Report cable burning (opens in a new window)